timescale/docs/timescaledb/how-to-guides/install-timescaledb/post-install-setup.md

 <highlight type="tip">
-If you are planning on doing any performance testing on TimescaleDB, we strongly recommend that you [configure][configure] TimescaleDB properly.
+If you are planning on doing any performance testing on TimescaleDB, we strongly recommend that you [configure](/timescaledb/latest/how-to-guides/configuration/) TimescaleDB properly.
 </highlight>

 <img class="main-content__illustration" style="margin: 0 5% 0 10%;" src="https://assets.iobeam.com/images/docs/illustration-setup.svg" alt="setup illustration"/>